-The directors are committed to ensuring that all group executives and employees whose roles could place them in a position where this is relevant understand the requirements of competition law and regulations.
+The directors are committed to ensuring that all employees whose roles could place them in a position where this is relevant understand the requirements of competition law and regulations.
 Robust risk management and supervisory oversight processes are in place to ensure adherence to these laws and regulations.
 A Competition Act compliance process is undertaken every year.